stefan-hoeck/idris2-sop/README.md

 this library makes use of functionality provided by the [idris2-elab-util](https://github.com/stefan-hoeck/idris2-elab-util) package.

+### Idris2 Version

+Making use of elaborator reflection, this library has to closely follow the latest Idris2 builds until things settle down a bit.
+This commit was built against commit 043faf8baff33d2379cfff1810b14f47a88ab3aa. of Idris2.

 ## Limitations

 Below is a non-comprehensive list of limitations and caveats of this library.